microsoft/appcenter-cli/README.md

 a 64-bit version.

 Also have a working git installation.
 You will need access to this [repo](https://github.com/Microsoft/sonoma-cli).
-At this time, repo access is managed manually, please contact Chris Tavares (ctavares@microsoft.com or @ctavares-ms on Xamarin slack) or Matt Gibbs (matt.gibbs@microsoft.com or @mattgi on Xamarin slack) to get added to the repo.
+At this time, repo access is managed manually.
+Everyone in the sonoma group should have read access.
+If not, please contact Chris Tavares (ctavares@microsoft.com or @ctavares-ms on Xamarin slack) or Matt Gibbs (matt.gibbs@microsoft.com or @mattgi on Xamarin slack) to get added to the repo.

 ### Optional Tools